miguel-perez/smoothState.js/README.md

 If you find yourself confused, add an issue explaining your problem.
 Doing so will help me improve the clarity of the documentation and get us thinking about use cases and potential upgrades.
 I'm all ears.

 ### How to ask for help
+1. Search exising issues for similar questions
-* Create a *reduced* test case
+2. Create a *reduced* test case
 	* Make a [jsfiddle](http://jsfiddle.net/) and use use "echo" to [simulate ajax responses](http://doc.jsfiddle.net/use/echo.html)
 	* Alternatively, host your files somewhere publicly accessible
-* Be specific as specific as you can be
+3. Be specific as specific as you can be
-* Search other issues for duplicate questions
-*

 ### FAQs
 Coming soon...